-Outcome Output Output Indicator Audi ted / Actual Perform nance Estimated Performance 1 Medium-Term Targe ets maicator 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 We have a dynamic NQF that is responsive, adapts to, and support the changing needs of lifelong learners A foreign qualifications evaluation and advisory service that meets changing learner and worker needs 21.
-Articulation from foreign systems into South Africa takes place Complete all compliant applications received for the evaluation of foreign qualifications within 3 months Complete 95% or more of compliant applications received for the evaluation of foreign qualifications within 90 days Complete all compliant applications received for the evaluation of foreign qualifications within 90 days 22.
-The evaluation criteria align with the current legislative and policy context Developed evaluation criteria in line with the NQF Act, 2008, as amended, and other relevant legal instruments
+Outcome Output Output Audit ted / Actual Perform nance Estimated Performance 1 Medium-Term Targe ets Indicator 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 We have a dynamic NQF that is responsive, adapts to, and support the changing needs of lifelong learners A foreign qualifications evaluation and advisory service that meets changing learner and worker needs 23.
+Articulation from foreign systems into South Africa takes place Complete all compliant applications received for the evaluation of foreign qualifications within 3 months Complete 95% or more of compliant applications received for the evaluation of foreign qualifications within 90 days Complete all compliant applications received for the evaluation of foreign qualifications within 90 days necus 24.
+The evaluation criteria align with the current legislative and policy context Developed evaluation criteria in line with the NQF Act, 2008, as amended, and other relevant legal instruments We have well-articulated quality- A trusted qualification verification process 25.
+A Verification service used by Completed all applications received for the Complete all applications received for the Complete all applications received for the verification of Complete all applications received for the verification of